 Financing strategies we may pursue include, but are not limited to, the public or private sale of equity, debt financings or funds from other capital sources, such as government or grant funding, collaborations, strategic alliances or licensing arrangements with third parties.
 There can be no assurances additional capital will be available to secure additional financing, or if available, that it will be sufficient to meet our needs on favorable terms.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development of one or more of our product candidates.
-In addition, the Debenture also provides that in connection with future capital raising transactions (subject to certain exceptions), at the election of the holder we must use 20% of the funds raised to redeem amounts outstanding under the Debenture.
 If we raise additional funds through the public or private sale of equity or debt financings, it could result in dilution to our existing stockholders or increased fixed payment obligations and these securities may have rights senior to those of our common stock and could contain covenants that would restrict our operations and potentially impair our competitiveness, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license our intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 Any of these events could significantly harm our business, financial condition and prospects.